yiisoft/docs/guide/en/concept/events.md

 }
 ```

-With the interface above listening to all document-related events could be done as:
+With the interface, you can listen to all document-related events:

 ```php